Myth: Mongolia is not benefiting from Oyu Tolgoi

 Myth: Given the OT project is going to cost more than first planned, it is no longer viable

-Fact: OT is a world class deposit, with it being forecast to become the third largest copper mine in the world, upon completion of the underground project.
+Fact: OT is a world class deposit, with it being forecast to become the fourth largest copper mine in the world, upon completion of the underground project.
 Although the costs are higher than first planned, the project remains viable.
 The key to unlocking the value of OT is to deliver the underground project.
 Ultimately, around 80% of OT’s value is contained in the underground mine due to the volume and grade of the mineral reserve.

 Myth: OT does not pay any tax in Mongolia